CellFlux

 State-of-the-Art Performance

-Our results demonstrate significant improvements in both image generation quality and biological relevance, with CellFlux achieving:
+Our method achieves superior performance across multiple cellular imaging datasets, demonstrating significant improvements in both image generation quality and biological relevance.

 • 35% improvement in FID scores compared to existing methods